What is a Creditor Identifier?

 1. Via your preferred bank

 Contact your bank to start the process.
 They will be responsible for its generation.
-You may need to meet certain criteria set by the bank.
+You may need to meet certain criteria set by the bank (similarly to with SUNs).
 It is likely that banks will look for the following key requirements:

-Management expertise to enforce the SEPA Direct Debit scheme rules, minimize submission errors, and maintain the reputation of the scheme.
+Management expertise to enforce the SEPA Direct Debit scheme rules, minimise submission errors, and maintain the reputation of the scheme.

 Contractual capacity to indemnify the bank against any payments charged back.